disdanes/chronobit.com/content/lunaform/overdue-update-feb-2016.md

 I won't be taking a year before each update from now on :)

-I plan to regularly release updates every Tuesday, and to post some tasty gifs on [twitter](https://twitter.com/lunaformgame)/[facebook](https://www.facebook.com/LunaformGame/) so be sure to follow/like for updates!
+I plan to regularly release updates every week, and to post some tasty gifs on [twitter](https://twitter.com/lunaformgame)/[facebook](https://www.facebook.com/LunaformGame/) so be sure to follow/like for updates!